-1 Insert one end of the modem cable into the modem jack and on the back of your notebook.
+1 Insert one end of the modem cable into the modem jack on the left side of your notebook.

 - 2 Insert the other end of the modem cable into a telephone wall jack.
 The modem will not work with digital or PBX telephone lines. - 3 Start your notebook, then start your communications program.